acl2238/commane_enclosure/README.txt

-The main file is gas.py
+Note 1: The main file is gas.py, K30 only tracks CO2

 For Nick Frearson's reference